driusan/dewm/src/ResizingWindows.md

 wp.TileWindows()
 ```

-And we'll do similarly for our other keys.

 ### "Grow Column i"
 ```go
 wp.columns[i].Resize(10)
 wp.TileWindows()
 ```

-For the left key, we'll make it grow the current window, heuristically as if
-we're pushing out the side of the window.
-This will probably drive us crazy
+We'll do similar for Up/Down, except it'll affect the window inside of the
-in the first column, so we'll invert the left/right logic for the first column.
+column, not the column.

 ### "Handle Control-Alt-Down"
 ```go